 Anyway.
 What else do I remember?

 I remember that Haskell was weird.
 I remember that, at some point, all of Hackage was like… part of the Nix package repository?
 And like… maybe there was some kind of way, before Stack came out, to get consistent builds by using the versions in the Nix repo?
 But I started using Nix after Stack, and I sort of remember being really confused how they interacted – Stack supported Nix builds, which was great for things like external dependencies – but Stack did not use the Haskell packages that exist in Nix?
 It just uses Hackage directly and has its own cache?
-And then at some point the Haskell packages came out of Nix altogether, because there were like 90% of the repository?
+And then at some point the Haskell packages came out of Nix altogether, because they were like 90% of the repository?
 I don’t remember if that actually happened.
 I may have dreamed it.

 I remember that it was super weird to me how “dependencies” in Nix meant a package, not a package-version pair.
 How my “deterministic” packages were actually determined by when I happened to update the Nix package “channel,” which is something I did completely out-of-band.
 I remember finding this troubling.
 I don’t actually remember how this works, or if there’s a way to pin a specific version of a dependency, or the package repository, or what.